Monday, December 16, 2024

 Combing through archives all over the U. S., Canada, and the U. K., Kauffman uncovered a staggering number of previously unknown sources to produce American Brutus: John Wilkes Booth and the Lincoln Conspiracies (Random House, 2004), which historian David Herbert Donald called "by all means the best" work on the Lincoln assassination.
 The Wall Street Journal named it one of the five best books ever published on political violence, and Civil War Interactive placed it high on their list of the Most Important Civil War books ever published.

-Lisa Samia is an award-winning poet, author and speaker who loves American Civil War History.
-Her latest accomplishments are being selected as the National Parks Arts Foundation's Artist in Residence for Gettysburg National Battlefield Park 2020 & National Parks Service's Artist in Residence for Manassas National Battlefield Park 2021, both for her Civil War Poetry.
-She recently discovered a set of archived letters written by Asia Booth Clarke, the sister of John Wilkes Booth.
+Lisa Samia is an award winning Poet & Author who loves American Civil War History.
+Her latest accomplishments are being selected as the National Parks Arts Foundation's Artist in Residence for Gettysburg National Battlefield Park & National Parks Service Artist in Residence for Manassas National Battlefield Park, both for poetry.

 Wednesday, February 7, 2018